KalenAnson/interconnections/lessonPlan.md

 	Type 'Control - c' to stop netcat.
 	Type 'Control - d' to close the lower window.
-	Type 'Control - c' then 'Control - d' to close the upper window.
+	Type 'Control - c' to close the upper window.
 	Type 'htop'.